 Children are defined as stunted if their height-for-age is more than two standard deviations below the World Health Organisation (WHO) Child Growth Standards median.
 Its causes include inadequate daily food or nutritional intake, as well as factors such as lack of access to clean water and sanitation, which can result in repeated infections.
 Beginning in early childhood, stunting has lifelong implications for physical and cognitive development, and so requires comprehensive strategies to tackle both causes and effects.

 Several government programs have been devised to overcome the problem.
 Some progress was seen in Jokowi’s first term as president.
-The prevalence of stunting decreased from 37.2 per cent in 2013 to 30.8 per cent in 2018, according to research by the Ministry of Health.
-Similar results were found by the Indonesia Family Life Survey, which looked at stunting prevalence over the past two decades, but the rate of decline is still slow.
+The prevalence of stunting decreased from 37.2 per cent in 2013 to 30.8 per cent in 2018, according to research by the Ministry of Health(link is external).
+Similar results were found by the Indonesia Family Life Survey(link is external), which looked at stunting prevalence over the past two decades, but the rate of decline is still slow.